dijez/requirement-analysis/README.md

 ### Diagram:
 ![Use Case Diagram for Booking System] (https://github.com/user-attachments/assets/3de93f5a-e5cd-42e7-85a7-b9c8fb044d7b)

 ## Acceptance Criteria

-### Importance of Acceptnace Criteria
+### Importance of Acceptace Criteria
-Acceptnace Criteria  is important because it provides a condition that a feature must meet to be accepted by the stakeholders.
+Acceptace Criteria  is important because it provides a condition that a feature must meet to be accepted by the stakeholders.

 ### Acceptance Criteria (Booking management system)
 - Successful booking confirmation